All Episodes

 Because they would assume I got whatever it takes to get myself out of there or what have you.

-Uh they would they would they would go to other areas first.
+They would go to other areas first.

-And since I know this, Dan, the last thing I would be doing is going on television and complaining about where's my president and where's George W. Bush and why didn't Bush get somebody down here to get me out.
+And since I know this, Dan, the last thing I would be doing is going on television and complaining about where's my president and where's George W. Bush and why didn't Bush get somebody down here to get me out?

-I literally don't well I can't say that.
+I literally don't, well, I can't say that.

 I do understand that thinking.

-Rather than argue with me or discuss with me the substance of what I said, old Dan here once try to discredit me and make me a hypocrite.
+Rather than argue with me or discuss with me the substance of what I said, old Dan here wants to try to discredit me and make me a hypocrite, which, again, is typical because it just represents and illustrates the left does not want to discuss the issue when we are right.

 They want to discredit us because they have no answer for us.